bluetoothStrawberry/blackfield/README.md

 ### 200.2 Resource Development : Fixing Clock Skew

-> If we don't fix our clock we won't be able to authenticate if we compromise an account!
+> If we don't fix our clock we won't be able to authenticate if we ever compromise an account!

 ```sh
 sudo timedatectl set-ntp false